-Direct Routing offers greater flexibility, a wider geographic coverage, lower rates, and increased levels of support than calling plans.
+Microsoft's direct routing is tightly integrated with the use of collaboration tools, so it offers greater flexibility, a wider geographic coverage, lower rates, and increased levels of support than calling plans.

 With direct routing, businesses can choose their own third-party provider.
 Many Managed Service Providers (MSPs) have global networks with worldwide coverage, allowing larger businesses to implement a UC system right across their entire organization.

-1.Switch your UC platform to Microsoft Teams internally
+Switch your UC platform to Microsoft Teams internally

-If not already using Teams, organizations will benefit in terms of communication, productivity and collaboration when considering their existing use of other Microsoft Office products.
+If not already using Teams, organizations will benefit in terms of better communication, productivity and collaboration when considering their existing use of other Microsoft Office products.

-2.Get the correct licenses and select your provider
+Get the correct licenses and select your provider

 Enterprises will need a third-party MSP to ensure a successful deployment of Direct Routing for Microsoft Teams.
 Your provider should offer system architecture design, migration, training, integration, support and more.

 Direct Routing works using a Session Border Controller (SBC), which is situated at the border between networks to ensure the secure transfer of data between public and private networks.
-A cloud-based Session Border Controller will need to be configured to route calls between the MSP's network and the Microsoft phone setup.
+A cloud-based certified SBC will need to be configured to route calls between the MSP's network and the Microsoft phone setup.

-4.Transfer existing numbers
+Transfer existing numbers

 When transitioning to any new application, it's inevitable that disruption occurs.
 So it's essential that users are impacted as little as possible.
 This means porting the individual extensions on the legacy PBX wherever possible to allow users to keep their existing phone numbers.